marshalsimons/Cyber-Range/README.md

 1. Go to **Interfaces** and configure the LAN interface settings (LAN traffic matters most for internal detection, versus WAN).
 2. Enable **TLS logging**.
 3. Leave **File Store** and **Packet Store** disabled unless needed, since they consume significant disk space, which matters especially in a VM.
-4. Leave **Block Offenders** disabled until the rule set is confirmed to be working correctly.
+4. Leave **Block Offenders** disabled until the ruleset is confirmed to be working correctly.
 5. Under **Categories**, select all relevant categories for the LAN interface.
 6. Review and enable the resulting LAN rule set.
 7. Return to **Interfaces** and start Suricata using the play button.

 ### Verification
 1. Monitor resource usage on pfSense using `top`.
-2. Power on Kali Linux and generate traffic to trigger an alert, for example by launching `msfconsole` and running an exploit against `vsftpd`.
+2. Power on Kali Linux and generate traffic to trigger an alert
+3. Launch `msfconsole` and run the `vsftpd` exploit against Metasploitable.
-3. Run `whoami` to confirm the session context.
+4. Run `whoami` to confirm the session context.
-4. Review the resulting Suricata alerts, suppressing any that are confirmed to be self-generated test traffic.
+5. Find the alert for `whoami` generated in Security Onion.